 Dr Michael Dizon

 Qualifications: BA Ateneo LLB UP LLM (Dist) Edinburgh PhD Tilburg

-Michael Anthony C. Dizon has conducted research at universities and academic institutes in the Netherlands, the United Kingdom and the Philippines, including the Tilburg Institute for Law, Technology, and Society (TILT), the SCRIPT Centre for Studies in Intellectual Property and Technology Law at the University of Edinburgh, and the UP Law Internet and Society Program (UP Law-ISP).
+Michael Anthony C. Dizon has held academic positions at universities and research institutes in the Netherlands, the United Kingdom and the Philippines.
 He has also been engaged in legal practice having been an associate attorney at a Philippine law firm, a corporate lawyer for a privately held investment company, and a professional support lawyer with a global law firm.